BurhanH/Automaton-v22/README.md

 ## How to use a swarm of machines (Docker)
 1. Execute command `docker-compose up --build -d` (creates an image)
-2. Create an infrastructure `docker-compose up --scale worker=2` (creates and ups 1 master node and 2 worker instances) Note!
-Approximately 1 core for 1 worker, depends on your goals
+2. Create an infrastructure `docker-compose up --scale worker=2` (creates and ups 1 master node and 2 worker instances) <br>
+   Note!
+Approximately 1 processor core for 1 worker, depends on your goals.
 3. Repeat steps 6-12 from the previous section
 4. Execute command `docker-compose down` (will shutdown the infrastructure)